srsran/srsRAN_matlab/README.md

 The project includes utilities for generating the test vectors used for testing in the srsRAN Project, MEX wrappers of a number of srsRAN PHY components, end-to-end simulators, and analysis tools for the baseband captures obtained with the srsRAN gNB (see [`phy_rx_symbols_filename`](https://docs.srsran.com/projects/project/en/latest/user_manuals/source/config_ref.html#log) for how to obtain them).

-For a better user experience, it is warmly suggested to add the root directory of *srsRAN-matlab* to the MATLAB search path
+For a better user experience, we suggest adding the root directory of *srsRAN-matlab* to the MATLAB search path
 ```matlab
 addpath path/to/srsran_matlab
 ```